SamSE3/dateParser/2048_Test_Plan.md

 #Testable aspects
 Unit testing aspects
-* Tilting a row left\newline
+* Tilting a row left
- The following all use a specific case of this
  * Tilting a row right
  * Tilting a column up
  * Tilting a column down

-* Tilting the board left\newline
+* Tilting the board left
-the following use the above respectively
  * Tilting the board right
  * Tilting the board up
  * Tilting the board down
 * Random insertion of a number into the game
 * Flipping the board left
  * Flipping the board right